 There’s a rumour going around that Our Place's Always Pan was given its name because it's always selling out.
 Over the past few years, this eco-chic cookware has gone viral.
 It's brightened up our social media feeds with its unique colourways and claims to revolutionise the one-pan dinner.
 But, how does this wonder pot actually stack up for a young professional living in a small flat with a nearly non-existent kitchen?
 Well, when the brand generously offered to send me an Always Pan, I was given the chance to find out.
-Below, join me on my journey as I put the internet's favourite cookware to the test by whipping up breakfast, lunch, and dinner with it — and also while giving one of Our Place's bestselling accessories, the Spruce Steamers, a whirl.
+Below, join me on my journey as I put the internet's favourite cookware to the test by whipping up breakfast, lunch and dinner with it.

 What is the Always Pan?

 Our Place first stepped on the scene in 2019 to assuage the struggles of the modern kitchen; tiny stovetops, barely-there counter space, and shallow sinks.
 Rather than snagging a traditional 8-piece cookware set that floods the cabinets, the Always Pan is a multi-faceted, non-toxic, and ethically-sourced kitchen tool that gets the job done on its own accord.
 The 25 cm diameter pot replaces everything from a steamer to a strainer, a sautee pan, a saucepan, a saucier (rounded saucepan), a skillet, a fry pan, a non-stick pan, AND a spoon rest.

 Upon learning this, I prepared my apartment for an onslaught of boxes, plastic wrapping, and general clutter hysteria — but, was impressed by the seamless bio-degradable cardboard encasing (no plastic!).
 The famous pan fits inside a single cardboard box along with a pamphlet on proper care instructions.

 What can you cook with the Always Pan?